USEPA/EPADecon/README.md

     - https://mochajs.org/#getting-started
     - https://www.chaijs.com/
   5. Unit tests generally follow this pattern:
-    - Setup: where conditions for the test are setup (i.e. creating parameters to pass to the method being tested)
+    - Setup: where conditions for the test are setup (i.e., creating parameters to pass to the method being tested)
     - SUT (System Under Test): where the method being tested is called
     - Assert: where the results returned by the method are verified
   6. The test suite is written inside of a 'describe' method, which takes a description string (such as the name of the suite) and a function containing the unit tests as parameters.
 Inside the describe function (before the tests) you can define any variables that multiple tests will use